 Differentiation strategies have several advantages that may help you develop a unique niche within your industry.
 Here are the possible benefits of creating a differentiation strategy:

-Reduced price competition.
-Differentiation strategy allows a company to compete in the market with something other than lower prices.
-For example, a candy company may differentiate their candy by improving the taste or using healthier ingredients.
+A differentiation strategy allows a company to compete in the market with something other than lower prices.
+For example, a candy company may differentiate its candy by improving the taste or using healthier ingredients.
 Although its competitors have cheaper candy, they can’t provide the taste that consumers may want from that specific candy company.

-Consumer brand loyalty.
-Effective differentiation may create brand loyalty in customers if a business maintains the perceived quality of your products.
+Effective differentiation may create brand loyalty in customers if a business maintains the perceived quality of its products.
 For example, if you have a brand that is marketed by a sports figure, it will likely increase brand loyalty because it enhances the value of your brand.

-No perceived substitutes.
 A strategy that successfully differentiates may present the idea that there is no other product available on the market to substitute it with.
-A business may gain an advantage in the market even when there are similar products available because customers will not be willing to replace your product for another one.
+A business may gain an advantage in the market even when there are similar products available because customers will not be willing to replace your product with another one.
 Companies try to differentiate themselves by providing consumers with unique products that are frequently revolutionized.